Anthropology Lab and Archaeological Collections

 Laboratory of Anthropology

 Since its inception in the early 1970s, the Laboratory of Anthropology has been housed in the historic Liberty Hall Farmhouse.
 The laboratory here consists of storage facilities for field equipment, washing and drying stations for processing artifacts, computer workstations for student and faculty research and analysis, a library of research reports and archaeological source material, a small classroom, space and materials for bagging and storing artifacts, and the outdoor processing of sediment samples using wet screens and a flotation machine.
-Recently, the university temprarily provided teaching, research, and analysis space in the Early-Fielding Memorial Building on front campus.
+Recently, the university temporarily provided teaching, research, and analysis space in the Early-Fielding Memorial Building on front campus.
 Liberty Hall artifacts and materials are stored and analyzed in Early-Fielding 110-113, which also acts as classroom and meeting spaces.
 Collections from the Longdale Mining Complex Project and other Federal collections are curated and analyzed in Early-Fielding GO 25.

 Archaeological Collections